 Does PBS Passport cost anything?

-Passport is the newest member benefit available to donors with a yearly contribution to KSPS of at least $60 (or an ongoing monthly contribution of $5 or more).
+KSPS Passport is an added benefit available to donors that make a yearly contribution to KSPS of at least $60 a year (or an ongoing monthly contribution of $5 or more).
 It cannot be purchased separately.

 How can I activate my Passport account?

-I just made a donation today, why can’t I activate Passport?
+I just made a donation, why can’t I activate my Passport account?

 I’m seeing a message that says I already activated, but I can’t remember how to sign in.

 At the time you activated, you were asked to choose one of three sign-in methods: using your Google, Facebook, or PBS account.
 If you cannot remember which option you chose, you can try each one without doing any harm to your accounts.
 Each has its own process for resetting passwords should you need to.

 I am a member of another PBS station.
 Am I entitled to KSPS Passport?

 KSPS Passport is only available to eligible KSPS members.
 If you are served by another PBS station, please contact your local station to find out if they offer the Passport benefit.

 When I agree to share my information, am I sharing information from all websites I visit?